nodaguti/stylelint-no-unused-selectors/README.md

 If you'd like to jump into code, you can find [our examples in the repository](https://github.com/nodaguti/stylelint-no-unused-selectors/tree/master/examples) that are close to real-world situations.

-With the build-in plugins, it supports
+With the built-in plugins, it supports

 - HTML via [stylelint-no-unused-selectors-plugin-html](https://github.com/nodaguti/stylelint-no-unused-selectors/tree/master/src/plugins/stylelint-no-unused-selectors-plugin-html)
 - React components written in pure JavaScript, JSX, flow-typed JSX, JSX + future syntaxes in TC39 proposals via [stylelint-no-unused-selectors-plugin-jsx](https://github.com/nodaguti/stylelint-no-unused-selectors/tree/master/src/plugins/stylelint-no-unused-selectors-plugin-jsx)